 - Problem Gambling Services/Bettor Choice treatment programs in the geographical area of the caller

 - Gamblers Anonymous and Gam-Anon meetings or other self-help groups

 - Other State Helplines or Affiliate Councils of the National Council on Problem Gambling

 - Other relevant community resources as deemed appropriate for meeting the caller’s needs

-To provide resource information to professionals and employers about problem gambling, including information on Gamblers Anonymous/Gam-Anon meetings, treatment programs, training opportunities for staff/employees, literature and more.
+To provide resources and information to professionals and employers about problem gambling, information on Gamblers Anonymous/Gam-Anon meetings, treatment programs, training opportunities for staff/employees, literature and more.